Using sustainable timber in the design and build industry

 Why we use Accoya®, the ultimate sustainable timber

-At Westbury Garden Rooms, we use Accoya® for the outward-facing section of our engineered wood, particularly for vulnerable elements of our projects such as the ridge cap of a roof lantern or the external window cill.
+At Westbury Windows & Joinery, we use Accoya® for the outward-facing section of our engineered wood, particularly for vulnerable elements of our projects such as the ridge cap of a roof lantern or the external window cill.
 We also use Tricoya® (a version of MDF made from Accoya®) to manufacture our door panels.

 Watch this video for more information about Accoya’s sustainable, eco-friendly qualities:

 Accoya® primarily comes from abundantly available, FSC-certified, fast-growing trees such as Radiata Pine.
 They are sustainably sourced from forests in New Zealand, Chile or Spain.
 Radiata Pine is an environmentally-friendly alternative as it takes approximately 28 years to grow, compared to 70-120 years for a hardwood alternative such as oak.